-In addition to the options, the Company plans to further expand the Esperanza and Puzzle property positions.
+In addition to the options, the Company has further expanded the Esperanza and Puzzle property positions.
 Following positive initial results, applications were made for additional concessions around the Esperanza property, totaling over 14,500 hectares, (announced on December 3, 2019) and around the Puzzle property, totaling over 2,500 hectares (announced March 2, 2020).

 Golden Arrow's due diligence and reconnaissance work confirmed high-grade gold in surface samples and identified numerous trends of quartz veins and stockworks at surface, with the opportunity to delineate larger zones of mineralization.
-The Company has initiated a program that includes mapping at both properties, surface sampling, and ground magnetic surveys, with follow-up trenching planned, to delineate and prioritize targets for drilling later in the year.
-A summary of results to date follows.
-For additional details please refer to the news releases dated September 25, 2019, December 3, 2019, March 2, 2020 and June 8, 2020.
+The Company initiated a program of mapping at both properties, as well as surface sampling and ground magnetic surveys.
+(This work is summarized below; for additional details of the early program please refer to the news releases dated September 25, 2019, December 3, 2019, March 2, 2020 and June 8, 2020.)
 In April 2020, the Company suspended field work due to the COVID-19 crisis.
 The technical team undertook data processing of results to refine targets for follow-up when field work resumed.
 In addition, as reported on September 14, 2020, Golden Arrow commenced the permitting process for exploration at Maquinchao.

-At Esperanza, exploration work has identified quartz veins with low sulfidation epithermal textures and more than 16 kilometres of cumulative strike length.
+At Esperanza, early exploration work identified quartz veins with low sulfidation epithermal textures occurring over more than 16 kilometres of cumulative strike length.
 The area shows similarities to the Cerro Vanguardia gold district, which is being used as an exploration model.
 Highlights of vein sampling results include: 24.0 g/t Au over 2 m, 18.0 g/t Au over 0.7 m including visible gold, 13.09 g/t Au over 5 m, 4.16 g/t Au over 2 m and 4.21 g/t Au over 1 m.
 A distinct set of veins with base metal mineralization returned highlight results of: 99 g/t Ag and 2.8% Cu over 0.2m, 129 g/t Ag, 3.5% Cu and 0.2% Bi over 1.2m, 52 g/t Ag, 0.25% Cu and 724 g/t V over 0.3m.
-New targets continue to emerge with additional mapping and sampling.
-The most recent target is a series of sub-parallel quartz veins in an apparent structural corridor that was mapped over 230 metres in length and up to 30 metres of width, and remains open in both directions along strike.
+Subsequent targets include a series of sub-parallel quartz veins in an apparent structural corridor that was mapped over 230 metres in length and up to 30 metres of width, and remains open in both directions along strike.
 Highlights from sampling of this target include: 24.4 g/t gold and 13.6 g/t silver from a float/boulder sample; 5.23 g/t gold and 32.3 g/t silver over 0.30 metres from a vein chip sample, and; 4.3 g/t gold and 2.3 g/t silver over 0.30 metres from a vein chip sample.

-At Puzzle, ground magnetic surveying has been highly successful in identifying a magnetic low related to a corridor with gold-mineralized quartz veins and adjacent stockwork.
-The corridor is up to 150 metres in width, and to date has been delineated over 6.5 kilometres in length, and it is open in both directions.
+At Puzzle, ground magnetic surveying was successful in identifying a magnetic low related to a corridor with gold-mineralized quartz veins and adjacent stockwork.
+The corridor is up to 150 metres in width, and to date has been delineated over 6.5 kilometres in length, and it is open in both directions along strike.
 The sampling program identified mineralized quartz veins and sub-outcrop in the anomaly corridor, with results up to 1.89 g/t gold.